samporapeli/dotfiles/README.md

 ```bash
 bash <(wget -qO - sampo.website/install-dotfiles.sh)
 ```
 If you select 'clone', it just clones this repository.
 With 'replace' it creates a bare git repository in `~/.dotfiles/` and clones this repository there and checkout all the files in this repository into the home directory of the user. **This will overwrite all previous files with same paths than in repository.
 Make sure to backup beforehand** as there is no undo or automatic backups, or just clone the repository and do copying manually.
-When selecting replace, it will also install [oh-my-zsh](https://ohmyz.sh/#install) and load git submodules (vim plugins).

 #### Notes
 * The "`curl -sL https://url/script.sh | bash`" way does not currently work with the install script as it's interactive.
 However, `bash -c "$(curl -sL sampo.website/install-dotfiles.sh)"` will work.